CharaD7/biodata-python/README.md

 - The configuration above is found on _line 79_ of the _settings.py_ file.
 You may change the values to suit your custom configuration but be certain it tallies with the configuration of your MySQL server.
 - Be sure user creatd has inherited permissions of a mySQL root user.
+- Run `python manage.py makemigrations` after successfully configuring your server
+- Next, run `python manage.py migrate` to apply changes
+- Create django-superuser by running the command `python manage.py createsuperuser`.
+Follow the triggers to create a superuser.
+Kindly desist from using admin as username for admin user.